 The camera’s triggering mechanism may be connected to your flash via hot shoe — a contact inside the accessory mount on relatively modern models.
-Older cameras could do the same with a PC (Prontor/Compur) -socket via a special cable.
+Older cameras could do the same with a PC (Prontor/Compur) -socket via a special cable (easily found on eBay).

 Synchronizing flash is best done with leaf-shutter cameras, i.e: Vitessa, Electro 35, and Rollei 35.
 Plane shutters (fond on SLRs & some rangefinders like FEDs and Leicas) expose film gradually as the slit in the curtain travels.
 Because of this, at certain speeds, a part of your frame may be obstructed when the scene is lit by flash.
-This means that extra care is required with virtually all SLRs and Leica-type rangefinders.
+Extra care may be needed with these shutters.